paul-green-stone/nks/README.md

 ## Conclusion

-The *anks-ca* provides a platform for displaying and simulating different rules of cellular automata.
+The *nks* provides a platform for displaying and simulating different rules of cellular automata.
 By exploring various initial states and rules, you can observe the emergence of complex patterns and behaviors.
 Use this *README* as a guide to install, use, and experiment with the program.
 Enjoy exploring the fascinating world of cellular automata!